-We conducted Update #3 searches of the Cochrane Library (through third quarter, 2004), MEDLINE (through November week 2 2004), and Embase (through third quarter, 2004) using the same search strategy as for the initial searches.
-Pharmaceutical manufacturers were again invited to submit update dossiers, including citations.
-These submissions were reviewed to identify new citations not previously submitted.
-All citations were imported into an electronic database (EndNote 6.0).
+We conducted Update #4 searches of the Cochrane Library (through third quarter, 2005) and MEDLINE (through September week 3 2005) using the same search strategies as for the initial searches.
+Additional searches were also performed for specific opioids newly available in long-acting formulations: hydromorphone and oxymorphone.
+Pharmaceutical manufacturers were again invited to submit dossiers, including citations.
+These submissions were reviewed to identify new citations not previously identified.
+All citations were imported into an electronic database (EndNote 9.0).